 11. TIME IN ANTELOPE CANYON

-How long is Antelope Canyon tour?
+How long does an Antelope Canyon tour take?

 Regular Antelope Canyon sightseeing tour lasts an hour and a half, but the time inside the canyon is about an hour.

 Regular Antelope Canyon photo tour lasts 2 and a half hours with 2 hours in the canyon.

 □ Antelope Slot Canyon Tours: 6:30 am (April – October), 8:30 am, 10:30 am, 1 pm, 3 pm, 5 pm